Jean-Michel Macron: Personal life

 Jean-Michel Macron was first married to Françoise Noguès, a physician based in Amiens.
 She is the daughter of Jean Noguès and his wife Germaine Noguès (née Arribet, died 2013), both teachers.
 The first child of Jean-Michel and Françoise Macron died as an infant.
-They then had three children: Emmanuel (born 1977, the current President of France and husband of Brigitte Macron, née Trogneux), Laurent (born 1979, a radiologist and husband of Sabine Aimot, an obstetrician gynecologist), and Estelle (born 1982, a nephrologist and wife of Carl Franjou, an engineer).
+They then had three children: Emmanuel (born 1977; the current President of France), Laurent (born 1979), and Estelle (born 1982).

 After the divorce of Jean-Michel and Françoise Macron, Jean-Michel Macron married Hélène Joly, a psychiatrist at the Centre Hospitalier Philippe Pinel in Dury, Somme.